enkelprifti98/metal-isometric-xepa/README.md

 ![virt-manager-import-disk-image](/images/virt-manager-import-disk-image.png)

 Then you need to provide the local storage device path where the operating system was installed.
-This should be the same one that we used earlier which in my case was `/dev/sdc` but you can double check in the terminal with `lsblk -p` which will show several partitions under one of the storage drives.
+This should be the same one that we used earlier which in my case was `/dev/sdc` but you can double check in the terminal with `lsblk -p` or `fdisk -l` which will show several partitions under one of the storage drives.

 ![check-os-drive](/images/check-os-drive.png)